JuliaIO/Tar.jl/README.md

 ## API & Usage

-The public API of `Tar` includes three functions and one type:
+The public API of `Tar` includes four functions and one type:

 * `create` — creates a tarball from an on-disk file tree
 * `extract` — extracts a tarball to an on-disk file tree
 * `list` — lists the contents of a tarball as a vector of `Header` objects
+* `tree_hash` - calculates the git tree hash of a tarball
 * `Header` — struct representing metadata that `Tar` considers important in a TAR entry

 None of these are exported, however: the recommended usage is to do `import Tar` and then access all of these names fully qualified as `Tar.create`, `Tar.extract` and so on.